gpf225/coinex_excheng/doc/HTTP-Protocol.md

 * method: `asset.history`
 * params:
 1. user_id: user ID, Integer
+2. account: account ID, Integer, 0 is compatible with the original
-2. asset: asset name, which can be empty
+3. asset: asset name, which can be empty
-3. business: business, which can be empty
+4. business: business, which can be empty
-3. start_time: start time, 0 for unlimited, Integer
+5. start_time: start time, 0 for unlimited, Integer
-4. end_time: end time, 0 for unlimited, Integer
+6. end_time: end time, 0 for unlimited, Integer
-5. offset: offset position, Integer
+7. offset: offset position, Integer
-6. limit: count limit, Integer
+8. limit: count limit, Integer
 * result:
 ```
 {